freiheit-com/test-mate/README.md

 * bugfix/uncovered: number of bugfixes per uncovered line
 * bugfix/commit: ratio of bugfixes on total commits of this file
 * bugfix/lines: ratio of bugfixes on total lines of this file
 * days-last-update: 'freshness' of the file.
-A file that was not touched in a long time, probably does not new tests added to it.
+A file that was not accessed in a long time, probably does not need new tests added to it.

 Finding an interesting case for a class that needs tests added to it is now a manual task.
 The idea is to open the csv file with an editor that supports sorting by different columns